13 days from £599

 Immerse yourself amongst the colourful and exciting streets of India, be spellbound by the chaotic culture of fairytale-like villages, crowded cities, bright saris and sensational spices whilst having the freedom to choose your daily optional activities to suit your travel style and budget!
 Great hostel accommodation, public transport and guides are included on this budget friendly 13 day group tour.

 Day 1: Delhi.
 Welcome to India!
-Travel from the airport to the hostel and meet your guide and group in the evening for dinner, drinks and a pre-departure briefing in the hostel’s rooftop restaurant.
-After dinner we’ll head to a local Sikh Temple.
+Transfer to the hostel and meet your group this evening for dinner and drinks in the hostel’s rooftop restaurant.
+After dinner we’ll have a quick Hindi language lesson before heading to a local Sikh Temple to observe some of the local customs.

-Day 6: Jaipur.
-This morning’s stop is at Monkey Temple - feed the cheeky locals andcool off in the temple pools.
-This afternoon check out the Amber Fort - one of the most historic places you can visit in Jaipur.
-Tickle your taste-buds tonight with a selection of local delicacies at a food court.
+Day 7: Jaipur.
+This morning’s stop is at Monkey Temple - feed the cheeky locals and cool off in the temple pools.
+This afternoon check out the historic Amber Fort, then opt to enjoy a Bollywood movie in a local theatre for an authentic local experience.
+Tickle your taste-buds tonight with an optional food court tour.

-Day 8: Jaisalmer.
-Thecamel safari guides will pick you up in Jaisalmer.
+Day 9: Jaisalmer.
+The camel safari guides will pick you up in Jaisalmer.
 You’ll plunge into the desert in a jeep, before hopping on a camel and riding the last stretch to the camp.
 Tonight, enjoy a vegetarian meal and Indian music by firelight, before sleeping out under the stars.

-Day 9: Jaisalmer to Jodhpur.
-Watch the sun come up over the desert before mounting your camel again and heading to a desert village to meet the locals.
+Day 10: Jaisalmer to Jodhpur.
+Watch the sun come up over the desert before mounting your camel and heading to a desert village to meet the locals.
 After you’ve said goodbye to your trusty steed, visit Jaisalmer Fort or Gadsisar or Sagar Lake.
-This evening we’ll head to Jodhpur.
+This evening we’re Jodhpur-bound, with a third Hindi lesson en route.

-Day 10: Jodhpur.
+Day 11: Jodhpur.
 We’ll start the day touring the sights of the Blue City on foot.
 Later, take a flying fox zip wire over the Mehrangarh Fort for some amazing views and a serious adrenaline rush!
-You can also join a Krishna cooking class, where you’ll preparesome traditional Rajasthani dishes.
+You can also join a Krishna cooking class, where you’ll prepare some traditional Rajasthani dishes.

 - All transport between destinations